microsoft/PSRule/docs/upgrade-notes.md

 ### Setting default module baseline

 When packaging rules in a module, you can set the default baseline.
-The default baseline from the module will be automatically used unless overriden.
+The default baseline from the module will be automatically used unless overridden.

 Prior to _v1.9.0_ the default baseline was set by configuring the module manifest `.psd1` file.
 From _v1.9.0_ the default baseline can be configured by within a module configuration.